 A hysterectomy is the surgical removal of all or part of the uterus.
-A doctor may recommend a hysterectomy to treat severe endometriosis that has not responded to more conservative treatment options.
+It may help treat severe endometriosis, but endometrial changes and symptoms may still occur after the procedure.

 Endometriosis is a condition that occurs when the endometrial tissue that ordinarily lines the uterus grows outside the uterus, causing pain and other symptoms.